Tau (mathematics): Notation using τ

 Proponents argue that while use of τ in place of 2π does not change any of the underlying mathematics, it does lead to simpler and more intuitive notation in many areas.
-Michael Hartl's Tau Manifesto (Note: Original version, current version) gives many examples of formulas that are asserted to be clearer where τ is used instead of π.
+Michael Hartl's Tau Manifesto gives many examples of formulas that are asserted to be clearer where τ is used instead of π.

 Units of angle

 Hartl and Robert Palais have argued that τ allows radian angles to be expressed more directly and in a way that makes clear the link between the radian measure and rotation around the unit circle.
 For instance, 3/4τ rad can be easily interpreted as 3/4 of a turn around the unit circle in contrast with the same angle written as 3/2π rad, where the meaning could be obscured, particularly for children and students of mathematics.

 Critics have responded that a full rotation is not necessarily the correct or fundamental reference measure for angles and two other possibilities, the right angle and straight angle, each have historical precedent.
 Euclid used the right angle as the basic unit of angle, and David Butler has suggested that 1/4τ = 1/2π ≈ 1.57, which he denotes with the Greek letter η (eta), should be seen as the fundamental circle constant.